BlueFathom1/SeaLevel/README.md

 # SeaLevel

-Making deeper more meaningful connections
+Diving deeper for a more meaningful connection within and without.

-Seek first to understand
+Seek first to understand.

 Ask the right questions.